-This savings account is available to children and young adults under 19 years of age.
+This savings account offers a premium rate and is available to children and young adults under 19 years of age.

-- PREMIUM RATE for balances up to \$500

 - Minimum to open: \$1

-- NO minimum weekly deposit required
+- NO minimum deposits required

 - NO monthly service charges

-- FREE telephone banking
+- Telephone Banking

-- FREE Online Banking
+- Online Banking

-- FREE Mobile Banking with Mobile Check Deposit
+- Mobile Banking with Mobile Check Deposit

 - Direct deposit

+- Cash for Good Grades

 This account is available to children and young adults under 19 years of age whose parent or legal guardian co-owns the account with them.
-Balances of up to \$500 will earn the current premium rate; balances over \$500 earn the statement savings account rate.
-Rate is variable.
+Rate subject to change after account is opened.
 Account converts to statement savings when owner reaches age 19.
-The account can be opened at any time during the year.
-Limit of one account per minor tax owner.
-Transaction limitations may apply.
-Rate subject to change after account is opened.
-Fees may reduce the earnings on these accounts.
+Account holders must be 15 years of age to obtain Online/Mobile Banking.
+See Fee Schedule and Truth In Savings disclosure for more details.